MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/software-requirements-for-sharepoint-servers-for-sharepoint-server-subscription-edition.md

 - IT_Sharepoint_Server
 - IT_Sharepoint_Server_Top
 ms.assetid:
-description: "This article introduces the topic that describes software requirements for SharePoint Server."
+description: "This article introduces the article that describes software requirements for SharePoint Server."
 ---

 # Software requirements for SharePoint Servers for SharePoint Server Subscription Edition